MONTGOMERY COUNTY PUBLIC SCHOOLS

 These primary characteristics are all components related to written language.
 Deficits in these areas can lead to additional language deficits and secondary consequences.

-While these are the primary shared signs and characteristics of Dyslexia, there are other signs in a child’s development that could indicate risk for Dyslexia.
+While these are the primary shared signs and characteristics of dyslexia, there are other signs in a child’s development that could indicate risk for dyslexia.
 These include:

 Writing can cause fatigue and frustration due to the difficulty with spelling.
 Writing stamina and word choice are therefore impacted and the ability to express ideas and understanding through writing is diminished.